-The Secretary of State appointed Network Rail Infrastructure Limited as the registration entity, who is responsible for maintaining the National Vehicle Register (NVR).
+The Secretary of State appointed Network Rail Infrastructure Limited as the registration entity, who is responsible for maintaining the National Vehicle Register (NVR) for Great Britain.
 When a vehicle is placed into service for the first time, the registration holder is responsible for notifying details of the ECM to the registration entity.